This post was updated on September 27 and November 8, 2021.

 There is also significant evidence that exposure to lead affects crime rates.
 A 1% increase in blood lead level has been shown to raise the probability of teenage aggressive behavior by 4% and criminal behavior by 5%, and for violent crimes, the associated increase is as large as 8%.
 Research suggests that phasing out leaded gasoline in the 1980s led to a significant decline in the number of violent crimes in the 1990s.

 Disparities in lead exposure also exacerbate social inequities.
-According to the National Health and Nutritional Survey, blood lead levels are highest in low-income and Black children.
+According to a recent study in JAMA Pediatrics, children in high-poverty areas are nearly 2.5 times as likely to have elevated blood lead levels than children in low-poverty areas, and children in predominantly Black zip codes are about 9 percentage points more likely than children in predominantly white zip codes to have detectable lead in their blood.
 Due to racial disparities in lead exposure, Black infants are estimated to experience around a 50% higher average loss of IQ points attributable to blood lead than white or Hispanic infants, and an estimated $47,000 loss in lifetime earnings, compared to white and Hispanic losses of around $30,000.
 Furthermore, a number of studies have found that a given increase in blood lead levels can have larger effects on cognition, academic performance, and earnings for disadvantaged students than for their peers.

 What has the government done to reduce lead exposure?

 As a result of federal laws and regulations, including the 1973 phase out of lead in automobile gasoline, the 1978 ban on lead paint for residential and consumer use, the 1991 Lead and Copper Rule, and the 1995 ban on lead in solder in food cans, the median lead concentration in the blood of children aged 1 to 5 years dropped from 15 micrograms per deciliter in 1976-1980 to 0.7 micrograms per deciliter in 2013-2014.
+The JAMA Pediatrics study, however, found that half of 1.1 million American children under 6 tested positive for lead in their blood.
 Despite some progress in reducing the number of homes served by lead pipes, however, lead in drinking water remains an unresolved problem.

 How prevalent are lead pipes and service lines?